 Driving forward public health research to influence policy and practice

-The NIHR School for Public Health Research (SPHR) is a partnership between eight leading academic centres of excellence in public health research, and the Centre for Public Health at the University of Bristol hosts one of these centres.
+The NIHR School for Public Health Research (SPHR) is a partnership between nine leading academic centres of excellence in public health research, and the Centre for Public Health at the University of Bristol hosts one of these centres.
 It sits within Bristol Medical School, an internationally recognised centre of excellence for population health research and teaching.

 Driving forward adult social care research to influence policy and practice